Coupled cluster theory: Towards an algebraic geometry formulation: Introduction

-This article consists of two main parts, the first part,~\cref{sec:ElecSchroed,sec:ExcitationOps,sec:ExponentialParam} describes the underlying structures used in coupled cluster theory, i.e., the formulation of the electronic Schr\"odinger equation, excitation operators, and the exponential parametrization, from an algebraic and geometric perspective.
-The second part,~\cref{sec:CCEq,sec:twoInFour,sec:threeInSix}, contains the derivation of the coupled cluster equations, and the numerical simulation of two electrons in four spin orbitals and three electrons in six spin orbitals.
-Since the proofs of the novel results in this manuscript are rather straightforward but often tedious, we provide them in their entirety in the appendix~\ref{sec:appendix}; for proofs of elementary results we provide the reader with direct references.
+This article consists of two main parts, the first part,~\cref{sec:ElecSchroed,sec:exponentialparam} describes the underlying structures used in CC theory, i.e., the formulation of the electronic Schr\"odinger equation, excitation operators, and the exponential parametrization, from an algebraic and geometric perspective.
+The second part,~\cref{sec:CCEq,sec:twoInFour,sec:threeInSix}, contains the derivation of the CC equations, and the numerical simulation of two electrons in four spin-orbitals and three electrons in six spin-orbitals.
+Since the proofs of the novel results in this manuscript are rather straightforward but often tedious, we provide them in their entirety in the appendix~\ref{sec:appendix}; for proofs of employed elementary results, we provide the reader with direct references.